Hey folks, I may have spoken too soon on this dynamic scoring business.

 That comes from the idea that we are second class.

-These people must think that the left and the Democrat Party, the majority of everything, and we're gonna have to get some of those people if we're gonna win.
+These people must think that the left and the Democrat Party are the majority of everything, and we're going to have to get some of those people if we're going to win.

 And the only way to get some of those people is to say a couple things that they agree with.